 Another important part of learning to fly is regulations, air traffic control, and airspace.
 Together we’ll develop habits and real-time analytical skills to stay away from legal trouble by learning how to simultaneously avoid complicated airspace and to fully participate and fly through it.

-I have been flight instructing at Palo Alto airport for over 15 years and I have been with Advantage Aviation since the beginning.
+I have been flight instructing at Palo Alto airport since 2002 and I have been with Advantage Aviation since the beginning.
 I have successfully trained and signed off countless pilots for flight tests ranging from private pilot certificates to airline transport pilot, and everything in between.
 I work in aviation full time.
 I have over 12,000 hours of flight time, all in general aviation aircraft.
 I have worked as a test pilot for 2 years and am currently training pilots in piston and turbine, single and multi-engine airplanes, ranging from pressurized, turbocharged, technically advanced airplanes with the most modern avionics and autopilot systems, to the most basic trainers.

 Never have I received any violations, disciplinary action, and am proud to say that I have never even scratched an airplane, much less had any accidents or incidents.

 -Flying several King Airs (twin Beechcraft turboprops) carrying passengers as a single pilot

 -Flew as a captain for an airline for a brief period (wasn’t my thing–didn’t enjoy it, but gained valuable experience from it which I use every day)

 -Flew for an aerial photography company (lots of fun!)

 -Currently instructing pilots on a Piper Meridian (single-engine turboprop)

 -Lots and lots of instrument, mountain, and all-weather experience